Bama's Hurts on future: 'Story's far from over'

 "Honestly it's nothing new for me," he said.
 "It's been something I've been able to deal with.
 When you're the backup quarterback and you don't speak, that's kind of what it's going to be."

 He added: "I've been counted out.
 I was supposed to do this, I was supposed to do that.
-Even last year after the (championship) game, I was supposed to be gone.
+Even last year after the [championship] game, I was supposed to be gone.
 This year I was supposed to redshirt and do all those things.
 But I'm here.
 I'm here for my team and that's what is important to me."

 Hurts acknowledged that he was upset after his benching in the national championship game last season, but said he hasn't changed.